SteveVitali/ethereum-smart-contract-analysis/README.md

 pip install web3
 ```

-Finally, test the `oyente` command on a test file (e.g. create a test file ex.evm containing the text of the bytecode scraped for a contract from the previous step):
+Finally, test the `oyente` command on a test file (e.g. create a test file `ex.evm` containing the text of the bytecode scraped for a contract from the previous step):
 ```
-python oyente.py -s ex.evm -b
+python oyente/oyente/oyente.py -s ex.evm -b
 ```